Shoowa/vamos/README.md

 3. Draft a new HTTP Handler.
 4. Register the new HTTP Handler with the Router.
 5. Add a log line.
-6. Add a metric line & register it.
+6. Add a metric line

 ### Draft A SQL Query
-In the directory _sqlc/queries/first_, add a file named _authors.sql_, then write this inside it.
+In the directory *_example/sqlc/queries/first*, add a file named _authors.sql_, then write this inside it.
 ```sql
 -- name: GetAuthor :one